Melatonin rescues the mice brain against cisplatin-induced neurodegeneration, an insight into antioxidant and anti-inflammatory effects

 Cisplatin, chemotherapy, melatonin, neurodegeneration

-Zakria, Muhammad; Ahmad, Nasir; Al Kury, Lina Tariq; Alattar, Abdullah; Uddin, Zia; Siraj, Sami; Ullah, Shakir; Alshaman, Reem; Khan, Muhammad Imran; and Shah, Fawad Ali, "Melatonin rescues the mice brain against cisplatin-induced neurodegeneration, an insight into antioxidant and anti-inflammatory effects" (2021).
+Zakria, Muhammad; Ahmad, Nasir; Al Kury, Lina; Alattar, Abdullah; Uddin, Zia; Siraj, Sami; Ullah, Shakir; Alshaman, Reem; Khan, Muhammad; and Shah, Fawad, "Melatonin rescues the mice brain against cisplatin-induced neurodegeneration, an insight into antioxidant and anti-inflammatory effects" (2021).
 All Works.
 4454.